Showtunes (Stephin Merritt and Chen Shi-zheng album)

 Showtunes is the result of collaboration between Stephin Merritt with Chen Shi-zheng on three pieces of musical theatre; Orphan of Zhao (2003), Peach Blossom Fan (2004), and My Life as a Fairy Tale (2005).
 Select tracks from these are featured on this album.
 It was released on Nonesuch Records on March 16, 2006 but was available from peer-to-peer networks from February 20, 2006.
-The remainder of songs from the shows were released exclusively through online music stores.
+The remainder of songs from the shows were released exclusively through digital music stores.

 Reception

 The album received generally favorable reviews from critics; on Metacritic, it has a score of 69 out of 100.